 Major structural considerations:

-- Advanced head designs: Hemispherical or torispherical heads distribute pressure evenly
+- Advanced head designs: Hemispherical and torispherical heads, detailed in four most common types of heads for pressure vessels

 - Reinforced nozzle areas: Pad reinforcements prevent weak spots in penetrations